udippant/base-drafts/draft-ietf-quic-tls.md

 ## Packet Number Protection {#pn-encrypt}

-QUIC packet numbers are protected using a key that is derived from the current set of secrets.
+QWIK packet numbers are protected using a key that is derived from the current set of secrets.
 The key derived using the "pn" label is used to protect the packet number from casual observation.
 The packet number protection algorithm depends on the negotiated AEAD.